-Findings suggest younger generations more wary of borrowing
+Findings of a study by the Pew Charitable Trusts suggest younger generations are growing more wary of borrowing

 Eight in 10 Americans walk around with some form of debt burden, according to new research from the Pew Charitable Trusts that takes a close overall look at the liabilities on families’ balance sheets.